cleanlab/cleanlab/docs/source/cleanlab/datalab/internal/adapter/index.rst

 =============

 .. warning::
-    Methods in this ``adapter`` module are bleeding edge and may have sharp edges.
-They are not guaranteed to be stable between different ``cleanlab`` versions.
+    Methods in this ``adapter`` module are intended for internal use within the ``cleanlab`` package.
+They are not guaranteed to be stable between different versions.

 .. toctree::
     :maxdepth: 2